-In 1970, the Supreme Court upheld New York's property-tax exemption status for churches against a challenge that the exemption was a violation of the establishment clause of the First Amendment which prohibits establishment of religion.
-The Court introduced the doctrine of "excessive entanglement" that later became part of a test to discern whether a law was an improper favoring of a religion under the First Amendment.
-(Tax exemption status has continued to create controversy when it comes to churches.
-This is a photo of East Waynesville Baptist Church in North Carolina, which was the center of a controversy in 2005 when its pastor endorsed President Bush from the pulpit, endangering the federal tax exempt status of the church.
-The Internal Revenue Code sec.
-501(c)(3) prohibits tax-exempt organizations, including religious entities, from engaging in campaign activities.
-The provision has garnered increased public attention from pastors, who protest it.
-AP Photo by Alan Marler, used with permission from The Associated Press.)
+In 1970, the Supreme Court upheld New York's property-tax exemption status for churches against a challenge that the exemption was a violation of the First Amendment.
+Tax exemption status has continued to create controversy when it comes to churches.
+This is a photo of East Waynesville Baptist Church in North Carolina, which was the center of a controversy in 2005 when its pastor endorsed President Bush from the pulpit, endangering the federal tax-exempt status of the church.
+(AP Photo by Alan Marler, used with permission from the Associated Press)

 In Walz v.
 Tax Commission of the City of New York, 397 U.S. 664 (1970), the Supreme Court held that there was “no genuine nexus between tax exemption and establishment of religion.”

 The case was the first to challenge property tax exemptions for churches, and it was the first to articulate the “excessive entanglement” doctrine, later incorporated into the Lemon test based on Lemon v.
 Kurtzman (1971).

 Walz said tax-exemption law for churches violated First Amendment

 At issue in Walz was a New York statute providing that “[r]eal property owned by a corporation or association organized exclusively for the moral or mental improvement of men and women, or for religious ...purposes... and used exclusively for carrying out ...such purposes... shall be exempt from taxation as provided in this section.”